-When the PROFIBUS-DP unit is being used, expose the cable by removing a part of the cable sheath and make sure to use the shield clamp for the exogenous noise countermeasure.
+When the PROFIBUS-DP master unit is being used, expose the cable by removing a part of the cable sheath and use the shield clamp for the exogenous noise countermeasure.

-When you cannot use the shield clamp, make sure to install a ferrite core as a substitute to PROFIBUS cable (near the expansion unit).
+When you cannot use the shield clamp, install a ferrite core as a substitute to PROFIBUS cable (near the expansion unit).
 (Recommended model name: ZCAT2032-0930(-BK))

-7.12.3 Connecting I/O Device via CC-Link IE Field
+7.12.3.3 Connecting I/O Device via CC-Link IE Field

-The expansion unit FCU8-EX564 functions as a master station or slave (local) station of CC-Link IE Field.
+The expansion unit FCU8-EX564 functions as a master station or device station (local station) of CC-Link IE Field.
 Connect the CC-Link IE Field-compatible equipment with an Ethernet cable (category 5e or above and twisted pair shield cable).
-For details, refer to "M800/M80 Series CC-Link IE Field (Master/local) Specifications manual".
+For details, refer to the specifications manual related to CC-Link IE Field (Master/local).